 By 1952 the Braves were only able to muster a mere 281,278 fans for the season and ownership was looking feverishly for a better market in which to play.
 In March of 1953 owner, Lou Perini, announced plans to move the Braves to Milwaukee and Braves Field would be left without a major league team.

 After the Braves left Boston, the field was soon sold to Boston University and is now known as Nickerson Field.
 Parts of Braves Field were preserved and remain as part of Nickerson Field.
-A plaque commemorating Braves Field is located just behind where home plate was originally located.
+A plaque commemorating this historic Field is located just behind where home plate was originally located.

 Although Brave Field did not live up to the dream that Gaffney had envisioned for baseball, it made up for in its historic innovations.
 James Gaffney was an extremely well connected business man and had a very keen sense for the logistics needed to get the fans to and from his stadium.